Our assemblies vary daily – some are at 9am but most are at 11.40am just before lunch. Assemblies finish with a moment of reflection.

 We also have presentations from our School, Eco and Learning Councils.
 We also introduce themes – for example Harvest, New Year, Anti-Bullying etc. We will often remind children about upcoming events such as our fund raising projects or PTA events.

 At this assembly we also read out the House point totals for the week and award a cup to the winning House.
-We also give out our Maths challenge Times table certificates for children who have passed a grade from starter grade to Grade 13 for being able to have quick recall of their times tables.

 Listen to the whole school singing Happy Birthday: